 Anxiety in Children: Recognising the Key Signs for Parents

 As parents, it’s natural to worry about your children’s well-being, especially when it comes to their mental health.
 Anxiety is a common issue that many children face and can control your child’s life and yours too.
 Therefore, it is important for you to be able to recognise the key signs and provide the necessary support.
-In this blog, we will explore the key signs of anxiety in children so you know what’s normal or when to seek help for your child.
-Be sure to subscribe to my newsletter below as I will be sending out a free recording in June to help you and your child with anxiety now.
+In this article, we will explore the key signs of anxiety in children so you know what’s normal or when to seek help for your child.
+Be sure to subscribe to my newsletter below as I will be sending out a free recording in late June to help you and your child with anxiety now.
 This is the first in the series on Anxiety.

 Life is equally as stressful for children